jeremycherfas/user/pages/03.blog/not-commonplace-at-all/item.md

 header_image: '0'
 ---

-Chris Aldrich has written a terrific essay that goes far beyond its title <a class=”u-in-reply-to” href=”https://boffosocko.com/2022/10/22/the-two-definitions-of-zettelkasten/” >The Two Definitions of Zettelkasten</a >.
+Chris Aldrich has written a terrific essay that goes far beyond its title <a class="u-in-reply-to" href="https://boffosocko.com/2022/10/22/the-two-definitions-of-zettelkasten/" >The Two Definitions of Zettelkasten</a >.
 It sets out the long, often complex, history of the idea at the heart of the zettelkasten method: the commonplace book and its rich tradition.
 Chris’s corrective is absolutely essential and I hope more people will take note of it and stop referring to “The Zettelkasten Method” as if it were the tablets that Niklas brought down from the mountain.

 ===